 Known as the Spanish Village by the Sea, the city of San Clemente is one of the first master planned communities in the U.S built entirely from open land.
 Today, San Clemente is one of the safest cities in California and is the southernmost city in Orange County.
 San Clemente is a laid back coastal community with colonial Spanish-style architecture.
 Surf-culture radiates throughout the beachside community from the shops on Avenida Del Mar to the organized events near the pier to the Surfing Heritage & Culture Center.
+The City of San Clemente profile includes city history and information for residential services, shopping, dining, and points of interest throughout the city.

 |City of San Clemente, California|